You need two things out of the content that lives on your website.

 After you audit your own content, you’ll want to run a competitive analysis of your main content marketing competitor’s content that you specifically are trying to rank for.

-The competitor analysis serves two functions in building content pillars that will perform best.
+The competitor analysis serves two functions in building content topic pillars that will perform best.

-Indicates how much content you’ll need to create → If your competitor is ranking for your target keywords that are a part of a cluster featuring 20 other useful articles about that theme, you’ll be best served to aim for a similar number of articles.
+Indicates how much content you’ll need to create → If your competitor is ranking for your target search queries that are a part of a cluster featuring 20 other useful articles about that theme, you’ll be best served to aim for a similar number of articles.

 You don’t need the exact amount of content as a competitor, but you wouldn’t want to have 3 articles vs their 20 and expect Google or users to think you were thee most authoritative option for covering that topic.